|The mighty American oak tree.|

 The French oak tea had about the same smell but the taste of the wood was deeper and stronger, with less of those other flavors.
 They both were not too appetizing, but we were starting to recognize the different tastes.

 When it came time to brew the beer, we consulted with other home-brewers and chose to make a Belgian Strong Ale.
-This style provides a good base for the oak flavors to shine through, yet has enough strength so we wouldn't be tasting only the wood.
+This style provides a good base for the oak flavors to shine through, yet has enough strength so we wouldn't be tasting only

 The hops used were Perle for the bittering; Styrian Goldings for flavor.
 The four malts were pale barley and wheat.
 The yeast was a strain used for Belgian strong ales.